tollfu/Toronto-Urban-Mobility-Analysis/README.md

 ### 1. Estimate bicycle demand

-For each intersection, bicycle movements were aggregated across directions and observation periods to estimate average observed bicycle traffic per 15 minutes, as this is the timeframe for each obervation bin.
+For each intersection, bicycle movements were aggregated across directions and observation periods to estimate average observed bicycle traffic per 15 minutes, as this is the timeframe for each observation.

 Intersections were then ranked based on bicycle demand.